maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![m2w-mob-ide](images/m2w-mob-ide.jpg)

-We go to the home page (press home icon in upper left corner) and then go to the PROJECTS.
+We go to the home page (press "home" icon in upper left corner) and then go to the PROJECTS.
 We search for `TwoBlocks.lms` and long press it.

 ![m2w-mob-share](images/m2w-mob-share.jpg)